MERlin - Research Aims

 Many hydride materials can store hydrogen by absorbing it like a sponge.
-However, very high temperatures >400 °C or pressures >200 bar are often necessary to absorb or release hydrogen from materials.
+However, the next generation of materials rely on light materials that require very high temperatures >400 °C and/or pressures >200 bar to reversibly absorb or release hydrogen.
 At Merlin our approach to solve this problem is to engineer hydride materials “atoms by atoms” so we can accurately tailor their properties for given applications.

 Metals such as Li, Mg and Al can safely deliver significant amounts of energy through their reaction with oxygen.
-Control of such a reaction and reversibility would provide a solution for clean and high density energy storage devices.
+These metals can also store significant amounts of hydrogen.
+Control of their properties will provide solutions for novel, clean and high density energy storage devices akin to batteries.

 Hydride materials have the ability to deliver hydrogen in a reactive form and thus capabilities for activating molecules and their conversion into valuable products.
-At Merlin, our current efforts are focusing on the conversion of CO2 into valuable hydrocarbons.
-The aim is to achieve efficient catalysts capable of harnessing CO2 for gas flues with direct conversion into liquid hydrocarbons.
+At Merlin, our current efforts are focusing on the conversion of the small molecules into valuable chemicals.
+The aim is to achieve efficient catalysts capable of harnessing CO2 for gas flues, for example, with direct conversion into liquid hydrocarbons.

 The major advantages of H2 combustion facilitated by catalyst are the absence of NOx (Nitrogen Oxide) emission and flashback, and this appears to be the best solution for the safe and clean combustion of hydrogen.
 The design of effective catalytic materials can enable the low-temperature flameless combustion of hydrogen.
 Our group is developing better catalysts for the safest combustion of hydrogen.